darrahts/uavTestbed/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Open the livescript `next_paper.mlx`
+(`next_paper.mlx` needs updated, see `experiment_b2.mlx` for a complete example) Open the livescript `next_paper.mlx`
 - To do one simulation run of the real system, execute the first cells before "Simulation Loop" title
 - find "Simulation Loop" title, and execute cell to

 Discuss the following:
+- database schema
+- software as a service (SAAS) implementation
 - parallelized PF-based RUL estimation
-- trajectory generation
+- trajectory selection
 - RUL estimation
 - Degradation
 - parameter approximation